pombase/canto/root/docs/md/canto_admin/setup.md

     ./script/canto_load.pl --ontology ontology_file.obo

-Multiple ontology files can be imported at once:
+If you need to import multiple ontology files, they all must be included in the same command line:

     ./script/canto_load.pl --ontology ontology_file.obo \
        --ontology another_ontology_file.obo